Armstrong World Industries

 Armstrong World Industries of Lancaster, Pennsylvania registered this ™ logo for use on products in Canada in 1950 although Armstrong products had been sold in Canada as early as 1928.

 - Acoustical ceiling tiles made of wood fiber, mineral wool, glass wool, magnesia and hair felt.

 - Linoleum, felt base, asphalt tile, rubber tile and plastic flooring.

 - Tiles, panels, and/or sheets of various substances namely, wood fibre and mineral wool, vinyl composition tiles, vinyl sheet materials suitable for use in covering interior floors, ceilings, walls and the like.

-- Accoustical and/or thermal insulation weather in the sheet, tubular, as tiles, as panels, in blocks or some other shape or form.
+- Acoustical and/or thermal insulation whether as sheet, tubular, as tiles, as panels, in blocks or some other shape or form.

 - Adhesives for use in association with the foregoing.

 - Isolation material for dampening vibration and sound, particularly that caused by moving machinery.

 There is no mention of asbestos although it was a major component of many Armstrong products, particularly flooring, insulation and gasket material.
 Armstrong maintains that their ceiling tiles never contained asbestos.

 The EXCELON™ line of products was registered in Canada 1954 and included asphalt asbestos tile, vinyl asbestos tile and vinyl sheet flooring.
 In 1972 Armstrong vinyl asbestos 12” x 12” floor tiles were available to the public nationwide at building supply stores for 15¢ to 19¢ each.

 While Excelon™ floor tiles no longer contained asbestos after 1985, some Armstrong flooring adhesives contained asbestos until April 1987.
 Armstrong reports that their Canadian Manufactured (Montreal plant) flooring products were last produced with asbestos as follows: